 - 100% Pinot Noir

 After importing our Châteauneuf du Pape clones, we brought in selections of a few other high quality (non-Rhone) clones as part of an effort to expand our nursery business, including Pinot Noir.
-Although we eventually decided that our nursery should remain focused solely on the Rhone grape varieties we grow, we planted two rows of Pinot Noir near our nursery to produce enough vine material for the 2.5 acre vineyard around founder Robert Haas's house in Templeton.
+Although we eventually decided that our nursery should remain focused solely on the Rhone grape varieties we grow, we planted enough Pinot Noir to produce vine material for the 2.5 acre vineyard around founder Robert Haas's house in Templeton.
 The Templeton Gap has been long recognized for its marine influence and resulting microclimate that is the coolest in the Paso Robles AVA, and the Haas Vineyard is in one of the coolest pockets of Templeton, near Santa Rita Creek.
 This vineyard is farmed organically by the Tablas Creek Vineyard team.